llcit/vot-cp/README.md

 ## Description

-VOT-CP is a Python program that allows for the automatic codification of phonetically aligned data in order to obtain voice onset time (VOT) predictions.
+VOT-CP (VOT coding and predictions) is a Python program that allows for the automatic codification of phonetically aligned data in order to obtain voice onset time (VOT) predictions.
 This program makes use of [AutoVOT](https://github.com/mlml/autovot)'s model for generating the VOT calculations.
 When provided with a TextGrid that contains a word and phone tier, the program will identify all word-initial stop consonants of interest.
 VOT-CP will then generate and populate a new tier that can be used by AutoVOT to find the burst and onset of voicing for all selected segments.

 The program takes in: